 - Both parties must have authentic copies of the contracts.

-Just like any contract, send original copies agreed by both parties.
+Just like any contract, send original copies agreed upon by both parties.
 Every party must have a copy of their own.